phillid/idalius/README.md

 ## Example:

-Under the default configuration, saxrobot will trigger on 'sax', 'trumpet' and 'snake', replying with '🎷', '🎺' and '🐍' respectively.
+Under the default configuration, idalius will trigger on 'sax', 'trumpet' and 'snake', replying with '🎷', '🎺' and '🐍' respectively.
 Take a look at this IRC log:

 	<someuser> sax
-	<somesaxbot> 🎷
+	<somebot> 🎷
 	<someuser> sax snake
-	<somesaxbot> 🎷 🐍
+	<somebot> 🎷 🐍
 	<someuser> saxaphone woosaxsnakeSAXalright trumpetTRUMPET
-	<somesaxbot> 🎷 🎷 🐍 🎷 🎺 🎺
+	<somebot> 🎷 🎷 🐍 🎷 🎺 🎺

 Simple eh.